Virtual Office Address for GST and Company Registration

 1. Visit the GST portal.

-2. Enter your virtual office address during the registration process.
+2. Enter your virtual space address during the registration process.

 3. Upload the required documents.